-ENGLISH 11 - CREATIVE WRITING (EN520-MCTWR11)
+ENGLISH 11 - CREATIVE WRITING (MCTWR11)

 English 11 continues to reinforce the development of strong communication skills in both writing and speaking as well as the development of critical thinking skills.
 Creative Writing 11 is designed for students who are interested in developing confidence and refining their writing skills through self-expression for various creative purposes.
-The course provides students with in-depth opportunities to explore personal and cultural identities, memories, and stories in a wide range of genres.
-Within a supportive community, students will collaborate and strengthen their skills through writing and design processes.
-Recommended Prerequisite: English 10 speaking as well as the development of critical thinking skills.
-New Media 11 is a program of studies designed to reflect the changing role of technology in today's society and the increasing importance of digital media in communicating and exchanging ideas.
-New Media 11 recognizes that digital literacy is an essential characteristic of the educated citizen.
-Coursework is aimed at providing students with a set of skills vital for success in an increasingly complex digital world by affording numerous opportunities to demonstrate understanding and communicate increasingly sophisticated ideas through a wide variety of digital and print media.
-Recommended Prerequisite: English 10
+The provides students with course in-depth opportunities to explore personal and cultural identities, memories, and stories in a wide range of genres.
+Within a supportive community, students will collaborate and strengthen their skills through and design processes.
+Recommended: Prerequisite: English 10

-ENGLISH 11 - NEW MEDIA (EN530-MNMD-11)
+ENGLISH 11 - NEW MEDIA (MNMD-11)